How DMARC Protects Your Domain from Scams and Phishing

 How Does DMARC Work with SPF and DKIM?

 DMARC relies on two key email authentication standards: SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail).
-Here’s how they work together:
+Here is how they work together:

 - SPF: SPF verifies that emails are sent from an authorized IP address associated with the sender's domain.

-- DKIM: DKIM adds a cryptographic signature to the email headers, ensuring the message hasn’t been altered during transit.
+- DKIM: DKIM adds a cryptographic signature to the email headers, ensuring the message has not been altered during transit.

 Together with DMARC, these protocols create a powerful barrier against phishing.
 If a message fails SPF or DKIM checks, DMARC's policy (quarantine or reject) comes into play, instructing the receiving email server to either place the email in spam or block it entirely.